3Ball MTY

 3BallMTY (pronounced "Tribal Monterrey") is a Mexican pop DJ group from the city of Monterrey, Nuevo León, Mexico.
 The "DJ Collective" (the name its members have formally given themselves) was formed in 2009 by two teenage DJs – Sergio Zavala (DJ Sheeqo Beat), and Alberto Presenda (DJ Otto).
-The name "3Ball" comes from the Spanish word "tribal", which refers to the culture of Guaracha tribal music popular in many Spanish-speaking countries around the world.
+The name "3Ball" comes from the Spanish word "tribal", which refers to the culture of guaracha tribal music popular in many Spanish-speaking countries around the world.

 History

-2009: Formation of 3Ball MTY
+2009: Formation of 3BallMTY

 In August 2009, teenage Monterrey disc jockey Erick Rincon joined up with fellow DJs Sergio Zavala and Alberto Presenda.
-Quite fitting to their synthy, techno-inspired sound, the three DJs met through the Internet.
+Perfectly suited to their synthy, techno-inspired sound, the three DJs connected through the internet.
 The trio had a vision of combining two fundamental facets of the music industry – production and performance.
-Rincon has cited Between 2009 and 2010, the group became known as 3BallMTY, and set out to lay a new foundation for "latino electronica", which 3Ball has introduced that year.
+Rincon has cited that between 2009 and 2010, the group became known as 3BallMTY, and set out to lay a new foundation for "latino electronica", which 3Ball has introduced that year.

 In December 2010, they were invited to the Worldtronics festival being held in Germany.
 It was the first time the group traveled outside Mexico.
 In 2011, the group signed a record contract with label Latin Power Music, a division of Universal Music.
 On December 6, they released their debut album, Intentalo, which features collaborations with artists such as Smoky, America Sierra, El Bebeto, Morenito, Favela, Milkman and Horacio Palencia.

-2010 - 2013: Intentalo, Latin Music Awards,Touring
+2010–2013: Intentalo, Latin Music Awards, touring

-3Ball MTY rose to prominence in 2012 when their single "Inténtalo", taken from their first studio album of the same name, featuring El Bebeto and America Sierra reached No.1 on the Billboard Latin Songs chart for two non-consecutive weeks.
+3Ball MTY rose to prominence in 2012 when their single "Inténtalo", taken from their first studio album of the same name, featuring El Bebeto and America Sierra, reached No.1 on the Billboard Latin Songs chart for two non-consecutive weeks.
 The song was performed live by the group at the 2012 ceremony of the Billboard Latin Music Awards.